 Charleston was also importantly the home of Vanessa Bell’s three children, Julian, Quentin and Angelica, who all loved the freedom of the countryside and the unusual experience of growing up in an artists’ home.

 Sundays and Bank Holiday Mondays are the perfect days to explore Charleston for visitors with children.
-The free-flow visit experience of Sundays is designed to be best suited to the flexible needs of families.
+The self-guided House experience of Sundays is designed to be best suited to the flexible needs of families.
 Timed entry tickets allow visitors to explore the house at their own pace, with volunteer stewards in each room to help bring objects, art and decorative schemes to life and answer your burning questions.
 Discover the hidden stories behind important objects and take as much or little time as you like in your favourite rooms.

 Older children may enjoy our guided tours which take place Wednesday-Saturday, but please be advised that during guided tours the opportunities to talk or interact as a family are very limited.
 Feedback from families suggests the flexibility of Sunday and Bank Holiday Monday visits is often preferred.